Battlefield Transfers in Coalitional Blotto Games: Results

-\begin{proof} Consider a game parameterized by $G \in \mathcal{G}$ such that $X_1 \geq 1$, $X_2 \geq 1$, and $\frac{\phi_1}{\phi_2} > \frac{X_1}{X_2}$.
-First, observe that by Lemma \ref{lemma_opt}, the initial allocation $G$ satisfies the conditions of Case 1, meaning that the adversary would concentrate all of their resources against Player 1 (i.e., $X_{A, 1} = 1$, $X_{A,2} = 0$).
-Thus, according to Equation \ref{payoff_eq}, the payoff function of each player is given by
+The first case addresses any game whose pre- and post-transfer parameters strictly satisfy the conditions of Case 1 provided in Table \ref{table1}.
+In this case, the optimal response of the adversary is to allocate the entirety of their budget towards their game against Player 1, i.e., $X_{A, 1} = 1$, $X_{A, 2} = 0$.
+Thus, according to (\ref{eq:payoff}), the payoff functions of each player are given by

-for any set of post-transfer parameters that satisfies the conditions of Case 1.
-Similarly, notice that by Lemma \ref{lemma_opt}, if $\tau_{1 \to 2}^v$ is chosen such that